No doubt about it - Google Adwords is phenomenally powerful online advertising platform.

 How do I get rid of Dynamic Search Ads?

 If you’ve tried Dynamic Search Ads, checked your ad performance and found it’s not for you – don’t panic.
+You can attempt to fix your DSA low traffic issues by troubleshooting and optimising your ads.

 You can delete or disable the DSA ads you created, and the system will simply revert back to the normal way.